The Best Glamping in the UK

 While camping purists might detest the word, glamping is one travel trend that keeps going from strength to strength.
 While it once meant a portable charger and a plug for your hairdryer, glamping in the UK now encompasses shepherd’s huts, yurts and plush tipis, so you can be at one with nature without a crick in your neck or soggy socks.
-So, whether you’re looking for an all-inclusive outdoor stay, or a DIY luxury camping experience at next year’s festivals, consider this your guide to the best glamping in the UK…
+Read on for a guide to the best glamping in the UK.

 Best Glamping in the UK